-The HRA for the rdWRMP19 recommended a number of mitigation measures in relation to the schemes AFF-RTR-WRZ1-4010 (2053) and AFF-RTR-WRZ4-4011 (2041) which will need to be taken into consideration during construction and operation to minimise the risks associated with the

-European designated sites (South West London Waterbodies Ramsar and SPA).
+The HRA for the fWRMP19 recommended a number of mitigation measures in relation to the schemes AFF-RTR-WRZ1-4010 (2053) and AFF-RTR-WRZ4-4011 (2041) which will need to be taken into consideration during construction and operation to minimise the risks associated with the European designated sites (South West London Waterbodies Ramsar and SPA).
 This mitigation includes an explicit commitment to ensure that the programming and construction processes for the schemes take into account the proximity of the SPA and that construction works on the short section of pipeline adjacent to the SPA are programmed to avoid the winter (October to March) period entirely or are accompanied by an impact assessment including noise modelling and mitigation in line with British Standard BS5228 as required in order to ensure that noise levels can be maintained at an acceptable level.

-The WRSE (updated 2018) study of potential cumulative effects between water company WRMPs in South East England identified seven schemes proposed under this programme that could interact with schemes proposed in other WRMPs to have a cumulative effect.

-This includes five schemes located within the Southeast Region (WRZ 7 - Dour) which are identified as having the potential to have cumulative effects on the Kent Downs AONB as a result of interactions with options being considered through the emerging WRMP19 for Southern Water (BS_Win, IZT_Sel, and BR_Lug):
+The WRSE (updated 2018) study identified ten schemes proposed under this programme that could interact with schemes proposed in other WRMPs to have a cumulative effect.
+This includes six schemes located within the Southeast Region (WRZ 7 - Dour) which are identified as having the potential to have cumulative effects on the Kent Downs AONB as a result of interactions with options being considered through the emerging WRMP19 for Southern Water (BS_Win, IZT_Sel, and BR_Lug):

-- AFF-RNC-WRZ7-0626 (Broome Network Improvement) - AFF-RTR-WRZ7-0909 (Barham Continuation (After 2019/20)) - AFF-RTR-WRZ7-0301 (Barham Import Increase (of 2MI/d) to 4MI/d) - AFF-EGW-WRZ7-0908 (Tappington South Licence Variation) - AFF-EGW-WRZ7-0629 (Lye Oak Licence Variation)
+- AFF-RNC-WRZ7-0626 (Broome Network Improvement) - AFF-RTR-WRZ7-0909 (Barham Continuation (After 2019/20)) - AFF-RTR-WRZ7-0301 (Barham Import Increase (of 2MI/d) to 4MI/d) - AFF-EGW-WRZ7-0908 (Tappington South Licence Variation) - AFF-EGW-WRZ7-0629 (Lye Oak Licence Variation) - AFF-RTR-WRZ7-0842 (Aldington to Saltwood Import Increase by 3MId)

-Three of the schemes (AFF-RTR-WRZ7-0909, AFF-EGW-WRZ7-0908 and AFF-EGW-WRZ7-0629) involve no new infrastructure so will not interact with the other Affinity Water rdWRMP19 schemes or the Southern Water schemes to have cumulative effects on the AONB.
+Three of the schemes (AFF-RTR-WRZ7-0909, AFF-EGW-WRZ7-0908 and AFF-EGW-WRZ7-0629) involve no new infrastructure so will not interact with the other Affinity Water fWRMP19 schemes or the Southern Water schemes to have cumulative effects on the AONB.
 AFF-RNC-WRZ7-0626 proposes minimal new infrastructure and the risk of cumulative effects on the AONB is therefore low.

-AFF-RTR-WRZ7-0301 proposes a small upgrade of the Chalksole Service Reservoir.
-Given the scale of the scheme and potential mitigation available, including screening/ planting, it is considered unlikely that there will be any significant cumulative effects with options being proposed through Southern Water's WRMP19 on the AONB.
+AFF-RTR-WRZ7-0301 proposes a small upgrade of the Chalksole Service Reservoir and AFF-RTR-WRZ7-0842 proposes a small upgrade of the Saltwood Reservoir along with a new mains and pump station at the interconnection point.
+Given the scale of the schemes and potential mitigation available, including screening/ planting, it is considered unlikely that there will be any significant cumulative effects with options being proposed through Southern Water's WRMP19 on the AONB.
 Any schemes that propose new infrastructure should ensure that it is sensitively designed and is in conformity with the Kent Downs AONB Management and Local Plans.

 It is noted that the WRSE work identifies that a Southern Water option BS_Win is within 5km of option AFF-RTR-WRZ7-0301 and AFF-RNC-WRZ7-0626 so there is the potential for wider construction related impacts.
-As previously mentioned, AFF-RNC-WRZ7-0626 involves minimal new infrastructure and has a delivery date of 2066.
-AFF-RTR-WRZ7-0301 does not propose any significant new infrastructure and has a delivery date of 2057.
+As previously mentioned, AFF-RNC-WRZ7-0626 involves minimal new infrastructure and has a delivery date of 2061.
+AFF-RTR-WRZ7-0301 does not propose any significant new infrastructure and has a delivery date of 2051.
 Taking the scale of infrastructure proposed and the delivery dates it is considered unlikely that there will be any cumulative effects during construction.

-The WRSE work identifies that there is the potential for cumulative effects on two water bodies as a result of interactions with schemes being considered in the WRMPs19 for Thames Water and Southern Water.
+The WRSE work identifies that there is the potential for cumulative effects on four water bodies as a result of interactions with schemes being considered in the WRMPs19 for Thames Water, Southern Water, South East Water and SES Water.